jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 We ask that all named key personnel participate in these interviews.
 Each interview includes a timed, unstructured question-and-answer session, where the contractors answer questions about their proposal's technical aspects.
 Although we tailor each interview to the proposal, we often draw from an interview question bank that helps us plan interviews.
 This process allows the agency to better understand each contractor's proposed technical approach and to observe key personnel's interactions and working style.

-Contractors will not be allowed to make presentations, ask questions, or change their submission in any way.
+Contractors will not be allowed to make presentations, ask questions, or change their submission in any way.[^way]

 ##### Determining the most highly rated proposals